 ‘And obviously my word wasn’t enough,’ Fleur hissed.

 ‘Harry is perfect for Fleur.’
 A mischievous glint appeared in Gabby’s eyes.
-‘If she didn’t love him so much, then I would steal him instead.
+‘If she didn’t love him so much, I would steal him instead.
 He saved me from the lake.
 If he’d kissed me and woken me up it would have been the perfect moment.’

 Urgh.
 Nobody kisses Harry but me.
 Ever.